sudoyashi/Joshis-Garage/_posts/2023-01-26-2023sccapreseason.md

 First SCCA Event - SCCA Hawaii Solo 2023

-**Honestly, I'll probably get mopped in my category haha!**
+**Honestly, I'll probably get mopped in my category!**

 You think that just because you watched all the videos and saw what mistakes other people make that you won't make the same mistake the first time around.
 But I will!
 Experience matters and living vicariously through the eyes and videos of someone else does not equate to your personal experiences.
 Your true colors will reveal themselves and you'll figure out what you're made of.

 Are you really balls-to-the-wall mad?
-Or a goddamn priss.
+Or a goddamn weenie.
 Driving a motorcycle for the first time.
 Competing solo in the North Shore Swim Series.
 Volunteering in a foreign country.
 It's all the same adrenaline-pumping sensation filled with fear and nervous excitement.
 This is my prep for my first SCCA event.